Dabido11/David-s-Fantastic-Notes/personal/dnd/astor/History of Astor/In The Era of Dungeons & Dragons.md

 ---

 A squad of four old childhood friends banded up to discover interesting mysteries and gain new amazing treasures.
-They traveled through multiple difficult dungeons and
+They travelled through multiple difficult dungeons and